 The history of the Musscamp family name begins after the Norman Conquest of 1066.
 They lived in Muscamp, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Musscamp family

-.
 North Middleton is of particular importance to the family.
 "This place was, with South Middleton, anciently the estate of Robert de Muschamp, and a member of his lordship of Wooler: the manor became divided into North and South about the end of the reign of Henry III., and in the time of Henry IV. the former part was held by John de Farmelawe."

 Early History of the Musscamp family

 This web page shows only a small excerpt of our Musscamp research.
-Another 123 words (9 lines of text) covering the years 1660 and 1624 are included under the topic Early Musscamp History in all our PDF Extended History products and printed products wherever possible.
+Another 226 words (16 lines of text) covering the years 1463, 1622, 1624, 1630 and 1660 are included under the topic Early Musscamp History in all our PDF Extended History products and printed products wherever possible.

 Musscamp Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Muscamp, Muschamp, Muscampe, Mushcamp, Musscamp, Musscampe, Musschampe and many more.

-Early Notables of the Musscamp family (pre 1700)
+Early Notables of the Musscamp family

 Another 27 words (2 lines of text) are included under the topic Early Musscamp Notables in all our PDF Extended History products and printed products wherever possible.